guddukrp/SunbaseProject/SunbaseProject/Readme.md

 **To run this project locally, follow these steps**:

-1. Download the project and import it into Eclipse IDE.
+1. Download the SunbaseProject and import it into Eclipse IDE.

 2. Run the application by navigating to the index.jsp file and selecting "Run on Server".

 3. Access the application through [http://localhost:8080/SunbaseProject/index.jsp](http://localhost:8080/SunbaseProject/index.jsp)

-4. Log in using your credentials on the prompted login page.
+4. Log in using your credentials on the prompted login page.(ex: login id= "test@sunbasedata.com", password="Test@123")

   ![page1](https://github.com/guddukrp/SunbaseProject/assets/91307403/ff43efdf-a537-4884-b89f-b2472b8f6524)
 5. View the customer list upon successful login.